Homebrew/formula-patches/README.md

-# Homebrew Patches
+# Homebrew Patches (moved to Homebrew/core)

-Patches used by some Homebrew formulae.
+These were patches used by some Homebrew formulae.

+They have been migrated into [Homebrew/homebrew-core](https://github.com/Homebrew/homebrew-core).